michaelenger/gifff/README.md

 * Add reading a config file from `~/.giphy` directory
 * Fetch latest featured gifs if no query paramater is passed
 * Keep a cache of previously used gifs and avoid duplicates
-* Allow for outputting a different
+* Allow for outputting a different quality URL
-* Add `--rating` CLI param for selecting the rating